Anisotropy-induced spin parity effects

 This portion of the Supplemental Materials consists of subsections A--D. The following is a layout of how the discussion evolves below: \begin{itemize} \item Section~\ref{sec:semiclassical_idea} is an exposition of our general scheme in a semiclassical language.
-We will see how it leads us to identify spin Berry phases as the factor discriminating spin systems built of half-odd integer spins from their integer spin counterpart. \item Section~\ref{sec:semiclassical_Zeeman} describes an application of our general strategy to the quantum spin chain model taken up in the main text, which is an antiferromagnet with an anisotropic interaction and an applied transverse magnetic field.
+We will see how it leads us to identify spin Berry phases as the factor discriminating spin systems built of half-odd-integer spins from their integer spin counterpart. \item Section~\ref{sec:higher_dimensions} spells out briefly what the implications of our strategy are when we broaden our range of spin systems to higher dimensions and more general interactions. \item Section~\ref{sec:semiclassical_Zeeman} describes an application of our general strategy to the quantum spin chain model taken up in the main text, which is an antiferromagnet with an anisotropic interaction and an applied transverse magnetic field.
 Here we arrive at an effective field theory that enables us to make contact with a recent work on the magnetization behavior of \textit{chiral ferromagnetic} spin chains~\cite{Kodama2023_SM}, which also features a spin parity effect.
 In both work the spin parity effect has its source in the spin Berry phase term of the effective action. \item Section~\ref{sec:semiclassical_Kzero} provides, based on the same semiclassical point of view, a study on how the magnetization behavior of finite-size spin chains changes when we remove the single-ion anisotropy term from our Hamiltonian.